 Decisions Subject to Internal Review

 All appealable decisions are subject to an internal review.
 Where the decision is appealable to the SBT, an internal review must be requested before the SBT can hear the appeal.
-If an internal review is being done even though there is no right of appeal, this should be stated clearly in the internal review decision letter.
+If an internal review is being done even though there is no right of appeal, this should be stated clearly in the internal review notice of decision letter.

 Request for Internal Review